torvalds/linux/Documentation/teaching/labs/kernel_modules.rst

 --------------------

 The kernel debugger has proven to be very useful to facilitate the development and debugging process.
-One of its main advantages it the possibility to perform live debugging.
+One of its main advantages is the possibility to perform live debugging.
 This allows us to monitor, in real time, the accesses to memory or even modify the memory while debugging.
 The debugger has been integrated in the mainline kernel starting with version 2.6.26-rci.
-KDB is not a *source debugger", but for a complete analysis it can be used in parallel with gdb and symbol files -- see :ref:`the GDB debugging section <gdb_intro>`
+KDB is not a *source debugger*, but for a complete analysis it can be used in parallel with gdb and symbol files -- see :ref:`the GDB debugging section <gdb_intro>`

 To use KDB, you have the following options: